 Grab Some Seafood Soup At Seabaron

-The soup is rich and creamy, with chunks of lobster exuding a freshness that evokes the crisp Icelandic waters.
-The seasoning perfectly complements the sweetness of the lobster, resulting in a warm, comforting dish that will leave you thoroughly satisfied.
-It’s served with traditional Icelandic rye bread on the side, perfect for soaking up the remaining soup you won’t resist leaving behind in the bowl.
+It is a rich and creamy soup with chunks of lobster that was freshly caught the same day.
+The seasoning perfectly complements the sweetness of the lobster, resulting in a warm, comforting dish that will leave you wanting more.
+It’s served with traditional Icelandic rye bread.

 Soak In The Geothermal Waters At Sky Lagoon